Notable People

 That result did more than send one rider to a major event.
 It changed the history of the discipline for the country she represented.

 Once you see that, the older article looks incomplete.
-Goldstein Waldman was not simply an American-born rider who chose to compete under another flag.
+Goldstein Waldman was more than an American-born rider who chose to compete under another flag.
 She was part of the first Israeli team to make Olympic jumping plausible in practice.
 That gives the career a public dimension the archived version barely touched.

 Lizziemary turned the partnership into a recognizable era